-[Option A] Congress should create special-purpose grants, to be awarded by the Bureau of Justice Administration, that will support collaborations between police agencies, technology producers, and independent researchers for the specific purpose of conducting independent field testing of AI law enforcement tools.
+[Option A] Consistent with White House policy for "Removing Barriers to the Responsible Use of Al" (OMB Guidance), Congress should create special-purpose grants, to be awarded by the Bureau of Justice Assistance, that will support collaborations between police agencies, technology producers, and independent researchers for the specific purpose of conducting independent field testing of Al law enforcement tools.
 Review of proposals should be based in part on consistency with the Field Test Checklist provided below.

-[OPTION B] The Office of the President should charge NIST and the Bureau of Justice Administration to incentivize and coordinate field studies of law enforcement AI tools by providing funding to a geographically and demographically diverse set of local law enforcement departments and at least two distinct sets of independent research teams to conduct a multi-site field test consistent with the Field Test Checklist provided below.
+[OPTION B] The Office of the President should charge NIST and the Bureau of Justice Assistance to create incentives and infrastructure for coordinated field studies of law enforcement AI tools.
+The program should allow AI companies to propose, and law enforcement agencies to opt into, multi-site field tests consistent with the Field Test Checklist provided below.
+Selected proposals should be supported through equipment purchases, law enforcement grants, IT supports, and research team funding.